lokalized/lokalized-java/README.md

 [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html), up to hard ceilings of 4,096 characters, 512 tokens, and 64 nested groups.

-Lokalized will automatically evaluate cardinality and ordinality for numbers or [`PluralOperands`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.html) if required by the expression. `PluralOperands` also expose their numeric value for ordinary numeric comparisons.
+Lokalized will automatically evaluate cardinality and ordinality for numbers or [`PluralOperands`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.html) if required by the expression. `PluralOperands` preserve their original signed value for ordinary numeric comparisons, while CLDR plural-category evaluation continues to use the absolute value.
 For example, in English, if I were to supply `bookCount` of `50`, this expression would evaluate to `true`:

 ```text
 bookCount == CARDINALITY_OTHER